Best life insurance for military

 There are lots of call centers who do not have experienced personnel manning their sales lines.
 Countless times customers have expressed their dissatisfaction with the customer service and misinformation provided.

 When you work with Melissa, she handles your policy with extreme care and detail.
 It’s the most important insurance plan that she hopes your family will never need!

-For a preliminary life insurance estimate, fill out this pre-qual form.
+For a preliminary life insurance estimate, fill a pre-qual form.
 Melissa will work her magic and get back to you with an informative proposal.

 Military Benefit Association MBA

 MBA has been serving military members, young and old, since 1956.
 The organization was created by former service members and has about 100,000 members.
 The provide exclusive benefits, financial education and life insurance products to military families.

 The life insurance products offered by the Military Benefit Association are underwritten by MetLife.
 MBA holds $48 Million in total assets and pays about $15 Million in claims annually.